corona-warn-app/cwa-server/docs/DOWNLOAD.md

 Please refer to the inline comments in the base `application.yaml` configuration file for further details on the configuration properties impacted by the above profiles.

 ## Download Runner
 The Download Runner triggers the download of Diagnosis Keys (DK) from the EFGS.
-It then triggers the processing of unprocessed batches and of those which caused errors of previous processing attempts.
+It then triggers the processing of unprocessed batches and of those which caused errors in previous processing attempts.

 ## Batch Processing
 The FederationBatchProcessor processes batches in sequence and persists all DKs that pass validation.